rishabhjain1997/Twitter-Sentiment-Analysis/README.md

 - Visualizing tweet data
 - Sentiment Analysis

-In this project, I use Twitter API and Tweepy for Data Extraction and perform a sentiment analysis on tweets featuring PM Narendra Modi and opposition leader Rahul Gandhi
+In this project, I use Twitter API and Tweepy for Data Extraction and perform a sentiment analysis on tweets posted by Donald Trump